THE FROSTY FAT SASS

 A: Yes!
 We always need Sassy Volunteers!
 Click the "Volunteer" button at the top of the page!

-We are offering Squatchtastic tech longsleeves as an add-on.
-Orders for the tech shirts need to be placed by Wednesday January 9th.
-We also have crewneck holiday sweatshirts available; those need to be ordered by Dec 1st.
-You can order on the store link here or on our website (save a couple of bucks by ordering from our website).
-We also have a lot of other gear available for purchase.
-You can order ahead of time or pick up some gear at the event.
+We are offering Squatchtastic race tech longsleeves as an add-on.
+Orders for the tech shirts need to be placed by Wednesday January 8th.
+We also have a lot of other gear available for purchase (tanks, buffs, hats, magnets etc).
+You can order ahead of time or buy some gear at the event!

 Join the Sassy Volunteer Squad!
 We need help with check-in, sweeping the course and cleaning up.
 Are you registered for a race that requires volunteer hours?
 We can sign-off on the hours that you log at the Frosty Fat Sass!
 Volunteer to provide delicious food for the runners and we can sign-off on your prep time!
 We love our volunteer team and we are always looking to add more sassy members to the Volunteer Squad!